AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-encounter-core-1-intro.md

 * [insert API endpoint](StructureDefinition-TBD-1.html)

 #### Profile specific guidance TBD
-- In an exchange with the My Health Record system `Encounter.status` is "finished"
+- `Encounter.type` supports categorisation and provides an efficient way of supporting system interactions, e.g. restricting searches.
+Implementers need to understand that data categorisation is somewhat subjective.
+The categorisation applied by the source may not align with a receiver’s expectations. - In an exchange with the My Health Record system `Encounter.status` is "finished"
-- `Encounter.type` supports categorisation of the event from which the records are generated, for example a medicines list can indicate a home medicines review
 - The Encounter resource can represent a reason using either a code with `Encounter.reasonCode`, or a reference with `Encounter.reasonReference` to a Condition or other resource.
   - Although both are marked as must support, sending systems are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements
   - A receiving or persisting system **SHALL** support both elements

 #### Boundaries and relationships